-Enhanced Lockdown Response
+Lockdown Response

-Though each situation may demand a somewhat different response, the general procedures for an enhanced lockdown are as follows:
+Lockdown response would be used for an immediate danger / threat to campus safety.
+While each situation may demand a unique and distinct response, the general procedures for a lockdown are as follows:

-- Lock within classroom, office space, or other inside location, install lockdown piece into floor holder. - Shut off lights. - Close shades or cover windows as feasible. - Instruct students to a location away from doors and windows, if possible. - Begin to barricade the door. - Leave if intruder is visibly approaching, run in the other direction and consider if it's best to run out of the building. - Live at all times, consider options to attack (heavy objects).
+- Lock within classroom, office space, or other inside location, install lockdown piece into floor holder.

+- Shut off lights.

+- Close shades or cover windows as feasible.

+- Instruct students to a location away from doors and windows, if possible. - Begin to barricade the door. - Leave if intruder is visibly approaching, run in the other direction and consider if it's best to run out of the building. - Live at all times, consider options to attack (heavy objects).
 When there is no other option, do what is necessary to incapacitate or distract intruder.